A Community of Inclusion

 We believe our community should reflect the diverse world we live in.
 From the day you arrive at Olin, you’ll work on your cultural agility, the ability to work with anyone—at home and anywhere in the world.
 But to us, our diversity is more than numbers.
 It’s connectivity, relationships that transcend our differences and make the most of everyone.
 It takes a mutual respect for different backgrounds and viewpoints.
 And it’s a crucial element in understanding and appreciating other cultures and perspectives.
 Olin is a place that asks you to be your best and fosters an environment where you always feel welcome.

-We believe you learn the most from those who are different from you.
-People with a different perspective.
-A different frame of reference.
-That’s why we welcome students from a variety of ethnic, cultural, geographic, academic, and professional backgrounds.
-Here, you’ll be immersed in this diversity of thought, ideas, talents, and values.
-Providing a valuable source of insight and understanding.
-Check out the Class Profile
+We have found you learn the most from those who are different from you.
+People with different perspectives and frames of reference.
+That’s why we embrace all the varied aspects of identity: race, ethnicity, gender, socio-economic status, nationality, age, ability, and belief systems.
+Individuals from underrepresented and/or marginalized populations.
+Here, you’ll be immersed in a diversity of thought, ideas, talents, and values—broadening your own insight and understanding.

-We offer a variety of special resources to assist international students in their transition and to help them get acclimated.
-These include a separate orientation program, an international career advisor, and a series of business-oriented communication courses.
+We offer a variety of resources to assist international students in their transition and to help them get acclimated.
+These include an expatriate orientation to help them and their families get settled into life in St. Louis, understand a new healthcare system, and benefit from a series of business-oriented communication courses.
 In addition, Washington University’s Office for International Students and Scholars offers a wide range of information and support services for international students.

 We recruit and support diversity by offering a number of scholarships.
 More information about scholarships can be found on the Tuition and Financial Aid page.